nachocaru/xaprb.com/content/blog/2006-08-18-role-based-access-control-in-sql-part-2.md

 ### What's missing?
 How can you extend this system?

 I've deliberately omitted a few things.
 One is negative privileges, which deny someone the right to do something.
 This would not be hard to add -- I've just never needed it!
-You could do an <a href="http://www.xaprb.com/blog/2005/09/23/how-to-write-a-sql-exclusion-join/">exclusion self-join</a> against negative privileges to implement this, and store the negative privileges in the same table.
+You could do an [exclusion self-join][9] against negative privileges to implement this, and store the negative privileges in the same table.
 Another possibility would be using more bitwise logic to negate privileges.
 I've honestly never put too much thought into it.

 I hope my sample queries (which are almost identical to my production queries, by the way) give you enough insight to figure out other special things you may need, such as the "creator" or "supervisor" roles I mentioned.
 Another possibility is packing more bits into the UNIX-style permissions.
 My examples only use 9 bits.
 If your application is constantly asking whether some other action, besides read/write/delete, is possible -- hey, use those extra bits.
 Or if you want, put another role besides user/group_owner/other into the UNIX-style bits.
 Just because I modelled after UNIX doesn't mean you can't do it differently.